• Skip to main content

 Four pork chops being sauteed in Instant Pot

-Add sliced mushrooms, followed by the pork chops and top with a can of cream of mushroom soup.
-Sprinkle a packet of dry onion soup mix over the top.
+Step 3.
+Add beef broth and Worcestershire and scrape the brown bits from the bottom of the pan with a wooden spoon.
+Add the mushrooms, followed by the browned pork chops and top with the mushroom soup.
+Sprinkle the dry soup mix over the top.

 Ingredients in Instant Pot ready to be cooked